Omni Calculator logo

 • GFR or the pediatric GFR — a measure of filtration abilities and overall function of our kidneys; the greater the value, the better.
 Values under 15 mL/min/1.73m² force us to prepare the patient for the dialysis treatment.

-• Serum albumin - if our kidneys excrete proteins, instead of keeping them in our body, a deficit of albumin appears (and so does edema).
+• Serum albumin — if our kidneys excrete proteins instead of keeping them in our body, a deficit of albumin appears (and so does edema).
 We can measure it using a simple blood sample.

 • Bicarbonates or HCO3- — particles that play a major part in acid-base regulation in our blood.
 Kidneys excrete or keep bicarbonates in our bloodstream — this allows them to control the acidity of our body.
 Extraordinary low level of bicarbonates is another sign of renal failure.

-• Calcium - an important mineral; its level is lowered in the chronic kidney disease.
+• Calcium — an important mineral; its level is lowered in chronic kidney disease.
 To learn more about this, visit our calcium calculator.

 • Phosphorus — its level rises when the kidneys fail.

-How to calculate the kidney failure risk?
+How to calculate the kidney failure risk

 We'll be using the kidney failure risk equation that looks as follows: